Photography and styling by Laurie Mosco

 The classic sipper will feel like and old-time explorer when sipping Polar craft sodas originally made in 1882 by distiller Dennis Crowley as a complement to his whisky business.
 When prohibition swept the country and the whisky side of the business tanked, Polar’s effervescent beverages kept the company afloat.
 Happily, we can still enjoy classic flavors made with pure cane sugar like vanilla cream, root beer, and orange cream.
 The Polar Bear on the label lets you know cool refreshment is a mere sip away.

 Always bubbly and bursting with childhood exuberance, playful soda drinkers are kids at heart.
 They don’t take themselves — or their soda choices — seriously.
-Funny product names, far-out flavors, and whimsical labels with humorous images are soda-lightful.
-We get all in a “fizzy” for such lighthearted brands like Jones Soda, Sprecher, and Avery’s Soda.
+Funny product names, far-out flavors, whimsical labels with humorous images — or even better their favorite cartoon and videogame characters — are soda-lightful.
+We get all in a “fizzy” for such lighthearted brands like Jones Soda, Sprecher, Avery’s Soda and Boston America.

 From quirky flavor names like Fufu Berry, Crushed Melon, and Berry Lemonade, to eccentric customer-submitted photographs, customers know from first sight Jones Soda promotes good vibes.
 Their bright color concoctions are paired with funny photos to create an Instagram-worthy presentation.